How to apply

 CASPA Application: Application Available May 1 to September 1

-The PA Studies program must receive a submitted and verified CASPA application on or before September 1 in order to consider students for admission.
-Applications submitted to and verified by CASPA after the September 1 deadline will not be accepted.
+The PA Studies program must receive a submitted CASPA application on or before September 1 and the application must be verified by September 15 in order to consider students for admission.
+Applications submitted to and verified by CASPA after these dates will not be accepted.
 The application can be found at http://portal.caspaonline.org/, and information about CASPA may be found at http://vimeo.com/84711398.
 It is highly recommended that you submit your CASPA application in June or July to ensure timely submission and review of all items by CASPA.

 Applicant Recommendations Submitted to CASPA